sana-shrikant/redis-proxy/README.md

 Instructions for how to run the proxy & tests:
+( I know the instructions say that this should just run with the 'make test' command, but setting up the Python virtual env is to make sure there are no issues installing the dependencies, & having the flask app, redis db, and tests run in separate windows made the most sense to me)
+- Create a virtual environment: python3 -m venv venv
+- Activate the virtual environment: source venv/bin/activate
+- Install project dependencies : make setup
+- Run the project: make run
+- In a new terminal/ window: reactivate the virtual env, then start redis : make start-redis
+- In a new terminal/ window: reactivate the virtual env, then run tests : make test

+(If running the files independently:)
 - proxy: python3 redis_proxy.py
 - unit tests: python3 -m unittest redis_proxy_test.py
 - end to end tests: first run the proxy (python3 redis_proxy.py)